Kowndinya2000/gitQ/README.md

 ## Steps to use GitQ:
 1. Navigate to GitHub (https://github.com/)
-2. Navigate to repository for which the metric-assessment is done automatically.
+2. Navigate to any repository of interest.
 3. You will see visual badges augumented to the repository page.